emily-flambe/web-deployment-demo/README.md

 # web-deployment-demo

 This is a demo project for deploying a web application using Docker and Docker Compose.
-It is a simple Flask application with a React frontend that just says "Hello, World!".
+It is a simple Flask application with one endpoint, '/api/hello', that says "Hello, World!".
 It is containerized with Docker in a multi-stage build to ensure cross-architecture compatibility so that you can run it on an AWS EC2 instance.

+For demonstration purposes, this application includes only a backend with no frontend.
+This keeps the build process simple and the application lightweight, as the intended purpose of this demo is to show how to deploy a containerized web application to the internet on an AWS EC2 instance.
+Implementation of a frontend interface (e.g., a React app) is trivial and left as an exercise for the reader.

 ## Usage